 mic.on('data', (chunk) => {

-// Audio data arrives continuously.
+// Audio arrives continuously. mic.vadScore is the latest Silero probability.

 });